True or False: Busting Myths about COVID-19 Vaccines

 FALSE.
 The vaccines contain only a piece of the virus.
 Depending on the vaccine, it either contains the piece of the virus that tells our body to make the spike protein or it contains the spike protein itself.
 The spike protein is what the virus uses to attach to our cells and start an infection.
 The body then makes antibodies to the spike protein, which protect people against COVID-19 should they be exposed to the virus.
 The vaccine does not contain the whole virus, so it is impossible to get COVID-19 by getting vaccinated.

-TRUE.
-Currently, there is no vaccine against COVID-19 authorized for children 15 or younger.
-However, when a COVID vaccine is authorized for children, we will advocate that every eligible child be vaccinated against COVID.
-While, compared to older adults, it is less likely that children infected with COVID will become very ill, it is not zero.
-As of Dec.
-31, 2020, over 2.2 million children in the United States have had a documented COVID-19 infection, over 9,000 have been hospitalized because of more severe COVID, and 179 children have died of the infection.
+While, compared to older adults, it is less likely that children infected with COVID-19 will become very ill, it is not zero.
+As of May 26, 2022, nearly 13.4 million children in the United States have tested positive for COVID-19 since the onset of the pandemic.
 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents and teachers.

-COVID vaccines could help reopen the U.S. economy.
+COVID-19 vaccines could help people in the U.S. return to pre-pandemic activities.

 TRUE.
 While masks, social distancing and hand hygiene can prevent 85 percent of COVID-19 cases, vaccines are key to returning to the lifestyles and workplaces we enjoyed before the pandemic.